 Keep reminding yourself of these truths and stand firm on them.
 It won’t be long before you’ll begin to feel happy in your own life and stop comparing what you have or don’t have to those around you.

-Also, if you are struggling in your life right now, check out our 30-Day Devotional and Prayer Journal, Finding Peace in the Mess – A 30 Journey to unshakeable hope in the valleys of life.
-Get all the details by clicking here and get started right away in breaking free from the chains of hopelessness!
+Also, if you’re struggling in your life right now, check out our 30-Day Devotional and Prayer Journal, Finding Peace in the Mess – A 30 Journey to unshakable hope in the valleys of life.

 Thanks for stopping by the blog today.
 I’d love to hear from you.
 Comment below and tell me one of your biggest obstacles when it comes to comparing yourself to others.